Thomas Liggett (Accents, Culture, Scotland)

 * On demand contents, level and timing can be tailored to groups? needs.

-St George, or St Georgina?
-Is England’culture only that of a man?
 This session will focus on the following questions: What is meant by ‘culture’?
-What do we celebrate on St George’s Day?
 What is Englishness?
 What is English culture?
 The students will be asked to, explore the idea of what culture is, and what they already know about England and the English.
 Together, we will try to separate out ideas of the English, putting them into different cultural categories or groups.
 These categories – for example, English cuisine/food – will then be explored, to examine their history, importance, and roles in English life.

 Accents: Queen's English and the rest of the UK